 She followed me into the kitchen.
-I opened cabinets looking for cups, thankfully she came over and grabbed a glass herself.
+I opened the cabinets looking for cups.
+Thankfully she came over and grabbed a glass herself.
 Grace had moved things around since I had last been here.
 I didn’t know where anything was, and it just reinforced the feeling of being out of place.
 I heard a knock on the door again, and I excused myself to open the door.

 “Tylor!?”
 I smiled.

 “It’s been years!”
 He hugged me so tightly I could smell the sunlight on his skin.